 This 48-ounce (1.4 L) stainless steel container is an excellent choice for a long-lasting container.
 It is built to the high Vitamix standards.
 It’s beneficial if you blend a lot of hot stuff.
 With this, any stains or odors will not cling and will still look new after years and years of use.

 Aer Disc Container

 Model # 065421

 I’m actually surprised to know that the aerating disc is compatible with Vitamix 5200.
 Basically, with this attachment, your blender can go beyond its capabilities.
 It will be able to do these jobs better: extract juice, emulsify, whip cream, or foam drinks.

-For just 2 people or yourself, 32-ounce container is more than enough.
+For just 2 people or yourself, 32-ounce (946 mL) container is more than enough.
 It will not take a lot of space in your kitchen and it’ll be quicker to clean.

-Do you fiddle around with flours, coffee beans, or primarily dry ingredients?
-If so, then you should definitely add the 32-ounce dry grains container to your arsenal.
+Do you fiddle with flour, coffee beans, or primarily dry ingredients?
+If so, add the 32-ounce (946 mL) dry grains container to your arsenal.
 This jar is specially made for dry recipes.
-With unique blades that pushes the ingredients, you can create better consistencies.
+With unique blades that push the ingredients, you can create better consistency.